101 Guide to Wp_kses function: Escaping, Security and more!

 Many of the readers frequently ask a question that how to escape data before using in HTML?
 If the same thing bothers you too, you are at right place.
 You can validate your data with WordPress wp_kses!!

 If you’re a WordPress developer that writes HTML/CSS/JS, you should be very alert about website security.
 As it is one of the important aspects to protect your website from hackers, spammers etc. You need to prevent them from injecting malicious code into your databases.
 You must have heard about data escaping.
 It helps to secure your data prior to rendering it for an end user.
 It also prevents cross-site scripting (XSS).
 WordPress provides built-in functions to stop this type of things automatically.
 But if you need to escape your output in a specific way, wp_kses function in WordPress will come handy.
 It will give you control over what is allowed and what’s not.
+Here at Templatetoaster WordPress theme builder and WordPress website builder, let’s find what is wp_kses function in WordPress.

 What is a wp_kses Function in WordPress?